TRUTH & RECONCILIATION PARTNERSHIPS

 There are now hundreds of Canadian corporations, governments and institutions that have pledged to uphold and adhere to Call to Action 92, for business and reconciliation.

-We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
+We call upon the business sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to business policy and core operational activities involving Indigenous peoples and their lands and resources.

 This would include, but not be limited to, the following: